amygorgon/didtyronzil/docs/did-document.md

 All services MUST have the following properties:

-- "id": Its value MUST be a unique tyronZIL DID URL with a length no more than fifty (50) ASCII encoded characters.
-There MUST NOT be multiple service objects with the same id-value - otherwise the [consumer](./W3C-dids.md#consumer) MUST produce an error
+- "id": Its value MUST be a unique tyronZIL DID-URL with a length no more than fifty (50) ASCII encoded characters.
+There MUST NOT be multiple keys with the same id-value - otherwise the [consumer](./W3C-dids.md#consumer) MUST produce an error
 - "type": Its value MUST be a string with a length of no more than thirty (30) ASCII encoded characters
-- "endpoint": Its value MUST be a valid URI string (including a scheme segment: i.e. http://, git://) OR a cryptocurrency address, with a length of no more than one hundred (100) ASCII encoded characters
+- "endpoint": Its value MUST be a valid URI string (including a scheme segment: i.e. http://, git://), with a length of no more than one hundred (100) ASCII encoded characters

 If any of the values exceed the specified lengths, the [consumer](./W3C-dids.md#consumer) MUST produce an error.